 How to Code Open-Ended Responses with Multiple Mentions in Q

 Coding open-ended responses can often be a tedious task for market researchers.
-In this post I will show you how to easily code multiple open-ended text variables into a multiple response question.
+In this post, I will show you how to easily code multiple open-ended text variables into a multiple response question.

 The best format for brand awareness is generally considered to collect one brand per text variable.
 As a result, coding multiple open-ended text variables is a more common scenario for spontaneous awareness.
-In the following example I conducted a survey where I included the open-ended question, ‘Please name all the cola brands you are aware of’.
+In the following example, I conducted a survey where I included the open-ended question, ‘Please name all the cola brands you are aware of’.
 I collected this as 3 text variables and now wish to code this as a multiple response or Pick Any question in Q. I will now outline the process below.

 Setting up your coding

 How you set up your open-ended questions in Q can impact on how the coding output will appear when coding multiple text variables at once.
-Selecting multiple variables which are grouped together as one question will create a single coded question, whereas selecting multiple variables which are not grouped together will lead to a separate question per text variable.
+Selecting multiple variables that are grouped together as one question will create a single coded question, whereas selecting multiple variables that are not grouped together will lead to a separate question per text variable.
 Below is a table showing the various format combinations:

 As I want to create a single Pick Any question, I will group them into one question.
-We can do this by highlighting these text variables in the Variables and Questions tab, right-clicking, selecting Set Question and then choosing Text – Multi as the Question Type and OK.
+We can do this by highlighting these text variables in the Variables and Questions tab, right-clicking, selecting Set Question, and then choosing Text – Multi as the Question Type and OK.